khakhalin/notes/keywords/pandas.md

 # Chaining tips and tricks

-How to change columns in a chaining way?
-It doesn't seem to be easy. `assign` for example doesn't always work, as you cannot reference newly created columns in it (those made by `agg` or `pivot`).
-So we have the following options:
+How to change columns while chaining?
+It doesn't seem to be easy.

+* `.eval("COL = OLD + OTHER + @variable")` or `.eval(f"COL = OLD + {variable}")` - seems to be the best way, but has some serious limitations:
+    * doesn't support string methods on data
+    * cannot work with variables that are dictionaries (I think)
-* Official version: `pipe(fun, arg1)` - allows user-written functions in chains, except that this `fun` should be defined on a dataframe, and return a dataframe.
-So it's not for quick apply-lambdas on a single column.
+* `.pipe(fun, arg1, arg2)` - allows user-written functions in chains, as long as this `fun` is happy to accept a dataframe, and return a dataframe.
-* Hack: `.apply(lambda x: fun(x) if x.name=='col_name' else x)` - not very pretty, but it works, as long as your `fun(x)` can work on an entire column, numpy-style, as x here is not a single value, but an entire column.
+* `.apply(lambda x: fun(x) if x.name=='col_name' else x)` - An ugly, but working way to apply a function to one column only.
+The function `fun(x)` needs to be ready to take the entire column as an interable, numpy-style, as x here is not a single value, but an entire column.
+* `assign` seems to be bad for chaining, as you cannot reference newly created columns with it.

 # Misc

-To print a really long data frame, do this:
+To print a really long data frame without abbreviating the middle of it, do this:
 ```python
 with pd.option_context('display.max_rows', 1400):
     print(dfs)